MuHIUDDIn98/Software-testing-handbook/README.md

 * **Test Summary Report:** A comprehensive overview of the testing phase.
 * **Archived Test Assets:** A repository of all testing materials.
 ---

+# 1.11 Test Levels: Building Quality Layer by Layer 🧱

+Testing isn't a single event; it happens at different stages, or levels, each with its own focus.
+Think of it like building a house – you check the foundation, then the walls, then the systems (plumbing, electrics), and finally, the finished house.

+---

+## Component Testing (Unit Testing) 🧩

+**What:** Testing individual software components or modules in isolation.
+This is often done by developers.

+**Focus:** Functionality within the component, code structure, data handling.

+**Test Basis:** Detailed design, code, data models.

+**Goal:** Ensure each individual piece works correctly before it's combined with others.

+**Example:** Testing a single function that calculates tax in an e-commerce app.

+---

+## Integration Testing 🤝

+**What:** Testing the interfaces and interactions between components or systems.

+**Focus:** How well different parts communicate and work together.
+Can be component integration (within one system) or system integration (between different systems).

+**Test Basis:** Software & system design, architecture, workflows.

+**Goal:** Find issues in the handoffs and data flow between integrated parts.

+**Example:** Testing if the "Add to Cart" component correctly updates the "Shopping Cart" component and the "Inventory" system.

+---

+## System Testing 🌐

+**What:** Testing the entire, integrated system as a whole.

+**Focus:** Overall end-to-end behavior, functionality, and non-functional aspects (like performance, security) from the perspective of the system requirements.

+**Test Basis:** System requirements, functional specifications, user manuals.

+**Goal:** Verify that the complete system meets its specified requirements and works as expected in its intended (or simulated) environment.

+**Example:** Testing the entire e-commerce website, from searching for a product to adding it to the cart, checking out, and receiving an order confirmation.

+---

+## Acceptance Testing (UAT) ✅

+**What:** Formal testing, often by users or customers, to determine if the system satisfies its acceptance criteria and is ready for deployment.

+**Focus:** Whether the system is "fit for purpose" and meets business or user needs.

+**Test Basis:** User requirements, business processes, acceptance criteria.

+**Goal:** Gain confidence that the system is ready for use and to make the "go/no-go" decision.

+**Types:**
+* **User Acceptance Testing (UAT):** By business users.
+* **Operational Acceptance Testing (OAT):** By operations/systems admin.
+* **Contractual/Regulatory Acceptance Testing:** Checking against contracts or regulations.
+* **Alpha Testing:** Internal testing by a limited group before release.
+* **Beta Testing:** External testing by a wider audience before full release.

+**Example:** Having actual customers try to purchase items on the new e-commerce site before it goes live to the public.